-The status LEDs show whether the CPU, graphics card, memory, and operating system are working properly after system power-on.
+The status LEDs show whether the CPU, memory, graphics card, and operating system are working properly after system power-on.
 If the CPU/DRAM/VGA LED is on, that means the corresponding device is not working normally; if the BOOT LED is on, that means you haven't entered the operating system yet.